 FARE has a variety of resources designed for specific audiences such as school professionals, health professionals, and restaurant and food industry professionals.

 These tools are available to help you in turn teach staff members the essentials behind food allergy management to help individuals safe from reactions.
-FARE will be adding resources to this section of our website in 2013.
 Some of the resources found here are published under the Food Allergy & Anaphylaxis Network name.
 We will be rebranding many of our materials in the coming year.

 Additionally, FARE’s Safe@School program, designed to enable school nurses or administrators to conduct in-service training about food allergies and anaphylaxis, is available for purchase from FARE.
 Please call FARE at (800) 929-4040 or email firstname.lastname@example.org for more information on Safe@School, the School Food Allergy Program and other resources.

 With approximately 15 million Americans affected by food allergies, restaurants are increasingly likely to have customers who require a special meal.
-Food Allergy Research & Education (FARE) and the National Restaurant Association have partnered to create the first comprehensive, interactive national training program for restaurant personnel to help them become more food allergy aware.
+Food Allergy Research & Education (FARE) is proud to partner with two trusted resources, the National Restaurant Association (NRA) and MenuTrinfo, to create a safer dining out experience for individuals and families managing food allergies.

 Employees who successfully complete the training and knowledge tests, which are taken online, will receive a certificate of achievement demonstrating their knowledge of food allergy issues.
-This certificate will be carried over with the employee if the employee leaves the establishment for another restaurant.
+Employees who leave the establishment for another restaurant are able to carry over their certificate.